Travel the magnificent south-west of China: Sichuan and Yunnan

 On this occasion you also get to know more about the specialties and mysteries of the mystical Naxi-Dongba culture.

 Almost totally destroyed by an earthquake in 1996, Lijiang was placed after its reconstruction on UNESCO’s list of world cultural heritage sites.

 You ascend Lion Hill, from where you have a wonderful view of old town Lijiang.
 After that a visit to the romantic park “Black Dragon’s Pool”, from where you have a fine view of Jade Dragon Mountain.

 Day 19: OLD TOWN LIJIANG / SHUHE DEPARTUE

 Travel to Lijiang Airport.
-From Lijiang there are direct flights to Chengdu.
-End you your journey through south-west China from Sichuan to Yunnan.
+From Lijiang there are direct flights to Chengdu and other major cities in China.
+End of your journey through south-west China from Sichuan to Yunnan.